camilaagw/DS-DE-training-notes/1-Big-Data-Specialization-coursera/Readme.md

  ```

+## Spark SQL

-# Spark UDFs (Spark SQL)
+### Spark UDFs

+**Hint**: When possible use Spark built-in functions instead of UDFs.

 Using UDFs forces serialization.

-What are the alternative options?
-- pyspark.sql.functions
+If there is no option but to use a UDF, what can be done to improve performance?
-- Hive UDFs/UDAFs
+- Use Hive UDFs/UDAFs
-- Scala or Java (Extend Spark SQL via UDFs/UDAFs)
+- Extend Spark SQL via UDFs/UDAFs written in Scala or Java

-Example: The conversion of IP addresses was implemented in a Java function called ip2int.
-What we have to do is to add the jar file with the compiled function to the Spark context, and then register a temporary function.
+Example: The function `ip2int` implements the required functionality.
+What needs to be done is to add the jar file with the compiled function to the Spark context, and then register a temporary function.
-There's a problem though.
-You can't use a UDF implemented in such a way in the dataframe API.
+There's a problem though: A UDF implemented in such a way can not in the dataframe API.
-The only option available is to register a temporary function and to use it in a SQL query.
+The only option available is to **register a temporary function** and to use it in a SQL query.
 ```
 spark.sql("CREATE TEMPORARY FUNCTION ip2int as
  'ru.mipt.udfs.IPToInt'")